0xmzn/awelist/README.md

 ### Generate a new `README.md`

 Use the `generate` command with a template file to create your final output.
+By default, generate relies on `awesome-lock.json` to generate template files.
+If the file doesn't exist, awelist will generate an on-the-fly enriched list without any remote calls.
 ```bash
 awelist generate my-template.md > README.md
 ```

+Example template can be found under [templates/readme.template](templates/readme.template).

 -----